Colombia–Mexico relations

-Colombian–Mexican relations are the historical and current bilateral relations between the Republic of Colombia and the United Mexican States.
+The nations of Colombia and Mexico established diplomatic relations in 1821 when Colombia became the first country in Latin-America to recognize Mexico's independence.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Latin American Integration Association, Organization of American States, Organization of Ibero-American States, Pacific Alliance and the United Nations.

 History

 Both nations are host to great indigenous cultures; the Aztecs and Mayas in Mexico and the Muiscas and Incas in Colombia.
 Colombia and Mexico both share a common history in that they were both colonized by Spain and each nation was the seat of power of one of four Spanish viceroyalties.
-Soon after gaining independence in the 1820s, the newly independent Mexican Empire and Gran Colombia once bordered each other in what are now the independent nations of Costa Rica and Panama.
-First contact between both nations took place on 3 October 1823, however, diplomatic relations were officially established on 10 July 1831.
+Soon after gaining independence in 1821, the newly independent Mexican Empire and Gran Colombia once bordered each other in what are now the independent nations of Costa Rica and Panama.
+On 10 October 1821, Colombia recognized Mexico's independence when Simón Bolívar reached out with a message to the newly independent nation, therefore establishing diplomatic relations between both nations.
+In 1822, Emperor Agustín de Iturbide named an ambassador to the Gran Colombia and in 1826, Mexico had a vice-consulate in Cartagena de Indias.
+In 1831, both nations established resident embassies in their respective capitals.

 Since the establishment of diplomatic relations, both nations have become increasingly close politically and bilaterally.
 In 1989, both nations, along with Venezuela formed a trade bloc called the Group of 3 (Grupo de los Tres) which intended to reduce trade tariffs and create a free trade bloc between the three nations within a ten-year time span that took effect in 1995.
 However, in 2006, former President Hugo Chávez announced that Venezuela would be leaving the bloc due to his estranged relationship with former Mexican President Vicente Fox and former Colombian President Álvaro Uribe.
 The trade bloc continued without Venezuela until 2007.